Some of the questions people ask about their visit…

 What is the best time to visit Longreach?

 Most people like to visit between April and October when the weather is not as hot as the summer months.
-Our 2018 tours run from 26 March to 31 October.
 If you want to miss the busiest tourist time but still enjoy all the experiences, come in April, May or October when there are fewer visitors but everything is open.
 The evenings and early mornings are warmer than in mid-winter too.
+Outback Pioneers’ season runs from April to October each year.

 What is the best way to get to Longreach?